Split Waterman: Later life

 After speedway, Waterman went into business in sheet metal working and plastic injection moulding, making plastic goods for companies such as Woolworth and Airfix.

-In 1967, he was arrested at Newhaven while attempting to board a ferry to Dieppe, after gold with a value of £10,000 was found in the chassis of his fiancée Avril Priston's car.
+In 1967, Waterman was arrested at Newhaven while attempting to board a ferry to Dieppe, after gold with a value of £10,000 was found in the chassis of his fiancée Avril Priston's car.
 A subsequent raid at Priston's family home in Bedfordshire found illegal firearms.
 Waterman was convicted in March 1968 of attempting to smuggle gold out of Britain, as well as unlawful possession of firearms including two sub-machine guns, two rifles and three pistols, and possession of dies for forging coins.
 He was sentenced to four years in prison.
 The gold was thought to have come from a bullion van robbery in Clerkenwell.
 Priston was convicted of conspiracy to smuggle gold and possession of two pistols and a pen gun, and was sentenced to six months in prison.
 Also in 1968, Waterman was implicated in the case against the Kray twins and two other men, who were charged with conspiring to murder George Karuana.
 Eugene Elvey, a witness in the case, claimed that Waterman provided a "hypodermic briefcase" and poison as the means of committing the murder.

 Waterman married Avril on 15 September 1970 at Caxton Hall in London, and they later lived in Nerja on the Costa del Sol, Spain.
 In 1977, Waterman was imprisoned in Italy after being convicted of possession of forged Spanish pesetas with a value equivalent to £500,000, as part of a plot to bring down the government of Francisco Franco.

-He died on 8 October 2019 at the age of 96.
+Waterman died on 8 October 2019 at the age of 96.